Demonstrating the Effectiveness of Flushing for Reducing the Levels of Legionella in Service Lines and Premise Plumbing

 Project 5033, “Demonstrating the Effectiveness of Flushing for Reducing the Levels of Legionella in Service Lines and Premise Plumbing,” evaluated the efficacy of flushing as a corrective action for reducing Legionella levels in buildings’ cold- and hot-water systems.
 Specific research questions concerned the roles of flushing flow rate, flush water temperature, presence/absence of residual disinfectant (i.e., chloramines), and flushing frequency on Legionella levels in the water and biofilm of building plumbing systems.

-In this webcast, presenters will discuss the findings and results of this project, including recommendations that are based on easily measurable water quality parameters, such as temperature and/or chlorine residual.
+In this webcast, presenters discussed the findings and results of this project, including recommendations that are based on easily measurable water quality parameters, such as temperature and/or chlorine residual.
 This approach ensures that the flushing procedure can be implemented with ease by operators and building managers, making it accessible and practical for real-world application.

 Presenters: